hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 6: Create `docker-compose.yml`

 Docker Compose is a tool for defining and running multi-container Docker applications.
-This file makes it simple to start your backend with a single command.
-(No changes needed here).
+This file has been updated to include a **volume mapping**, which ensures that the log files generated inside the Docker container are saved to a `logs` directory on your computer for persistence.

 ```yaml
 # backend/docker-compose.yml